LoscoX/Zuldesi/Documentation.md

 ## Project roles
   - LoscoX as level designer
-  - ardu2 as
+  - ardu2 as Gui designer
-  - Davide as
+  - Davide as Game designer
-  - Gabriel Preite as
+  - Gabriel Preite as checkpoint designer